Prospects for device-independent quantum key distribution: Smoothed entropies and their operational relevance

 The bounds in the above two theorems can be proven to be almost tight~\cite{RR12}, so in some sense the smoothed min- and max-entropies are indeed the ``right'' quantities to describe these tasks.
 We can gain some informal intuition of why the concept of smoothing is useful in these tasks as follows (it basically uses the fact that some ``error'' is allowed, i.e.~the RHS of~\eqref{eq:LHL}, or the probability of guessing wrongly in error correction).
 Taking privacy amplification as an example, let us suppose one has already proven an ``unsmoothed LHL'' that states it is possible to produce an $\eps$-secret key of length (approximately) equal to the min-entropy $\Hmin(C|Q)$, where by $\eps$-secret we mean the RHS of~\eqref{eq:LHL} has value $\eps$.
 Now take a state $\sigma$ that instead has \emph{smoothed} min-entropy $\Hmin^{\es}(C|Q)_\sigma = \kappa$.
 By definition, this means there is some $\es$-close state $\sigma'$ such that $\Hmin(C|Q)_{\sigma'} = \kappa$, and by the ``unsmoothed LHL'', privacy amplification on $\sigma'$ can produce an $\eps$-secret key of approximate length $\kappa$.
-But since $\sigma$ and $\sigma'$ are $\es$-close, this implies\footnote{Here we skip over the detail of which distance measure is used in smoothing, which can be resolved by applying the Fuchs--van de Graaf inequalities.} that applying the same procedure to $\sigma$ produces an $(\eps+O(\es))$-secret key of the same length $\kappa$ (since the same procedure was applied).
+But since $\sigma$ and $\sigma'$ are $\es$-close, this implies\footnote{Technically, recalling the definitions used in this work, the ``closeness'' measure between $\sigma$ and $\sigma'$ is purified distance, while the secrecy condition is based on trace distance, so this argument is implicitly relying on the fact that the purified distance upper bounds the trace distance~\cite{Tom16}.
+If one chooses to use other combinations of distance measures, the Fuchs--van de Graaf inequalities can be used to convert the parameters appropriately.} that applying the same procedure to $\sigma$ produces an $(\eps+O(\es))$-secret key of the same length $\kappa$ (since the same procedure was applied).
 Hence from the ``unsmoothed LHL'', we have obtained an LHL that gives key lengths based on $\es$-smoothed min-entropy instead, at the cost of only an additional $O(\es)$ ``penalty'' to the secrecy --- this is in fact a fairly standard approach to proving the LHL in this form; see e.g.~\cite{rennerthesis,TL17}.
 Recall from our AEP example that smoothing by just a small value of $\es$ can significantly increase the value of the smoothed min-entropy, so this is a ``useful tradeoff'' to make in practice.
 Similar reasoning applies for error correction, with the caveat that the error-correction procedure to consider is the optimal one for the state that attains the minimum in the smoothing, \emph{not} the optimal one for the original state.